-We sell more than 15,500 properties a year
+We sold more than 17,290 properties last year

 Connect with local experts